The solid waste experience

 The data generating process#

 We are talking about trash.
 An object of no monetary value that has reached the end of its useful life.
 The processes put place to dispose of it have been averted.
-The object is now in the environment.
+The object is now in the environment, it should not be.
 We are counting its occurrence.

 Careful consideration of the surrounding economic environment reveals a vast network of products and services designed to prevent objects from entering the environment.
 This system is complex and has different domains like prevention, recycling, education, engineering and finally removal and disposal.

-Ultimately, the object counts are failures.
-If you take a purely statistical approach (how many cigarettes get smoked compared to the number we find) it is a wonder there is not more.
-It is not statistics that takes a person to the forest or the beach.
+Ultimately, the object counts are failures of the system in place.
+However, If you take a purely statistical approach (how many cigarettes get smoked compared to the number we find) it is a wonder there is not more.

 Financial disclosure#